GreyKeenan/dukesup/index.md

 Take the opponent's FIEF to end the game.

-Once the opponent's FIEF is face-up, you can play it in runs/sets.
+Once the opponent's FIEF is face-up, it can be taken and played in runs/sets.
 However, you *must* take any DUKES guarding it in the same turn.
 Taking the FIEF ends the game;
 move on to scoring.